zedlopez/ifm/The Recipe Book.md

 		increase the score by 10;
 		say "As they say in Montmartre: dude!"

-We might also write our condition with "for the first time", like so:
+We might also write our condition with `for the first time`, like so:

 	After jumping for the first time:
 		increase the score by 5;
 		say "Boing!
 That was certainly entertaining."

-But we should be careful not to use "for the first time" in scoring situations where it's possible for the player to try the action but fail.
-Inform counts even unsuccessful attempts towards the number of times an action is understood to have occurred, so if the player tries to jump and fails, their "for the first time" will be used up and they will never receive the score points.
+But we should be careful not to use `for the first time` in scoring situations where it's possible for the player to try the action but fail.
+Inform counts even unsuccessful attempts towards the number of times an action is understood to have occurred, so if the player tries to jump and fails, their `for the first time` will be used up and they will never receive the score points.

 If there are many "treasure" items like the Picasso miniature, it is best to be systematic, as in [No Place Like Home].
 [Bosch] takes another approach to the same idea, by creating a table of point-earning actions that the player will be rewarded for doing; the ``FULL SCORE`` command will then play these back.